justman00/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them? describe is just for giving a description to your tests and nest them based on what you like, while it is ran like a test
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+   The point of TDD is to test as long as you develope to make sure that your code is safe and sound.
+I like it
-1. Mention three types of automated tests.
+1. Mention three types of automated tests. unit testing, system testing and interface testing

 ## Project Set Up